starwit/power-toggle-service/doc/MANUAL.md

 Please refer to SystemD documentation for more info, on how to use services, e.g. https://wiki.archlinux.org/title/Systemd

 ## Network Protocol
-This application receives UDP messages from MSU Controller.
+This application receives UDP messages from HCU (Hardware Control Unit).
 This is a micro controller based device, that manages power, temperature and a number of other physical aspects.
 Both application parts thus need to follow a shared protocol.

 Protocol is composed of the following messages: